LLM4Rocq/babel-formal/doc/details.md

 ## Fine-tuning of LLM

-In this second scenario, we finefine an already trained LLM.
+In this second scenario, we finetune an already trained LLM.
 We use a backward approach to distill reasoning abilities of **DeepSeek R1**.

 The idea is to create reasoning trace from known solution (proof), to augment the dataset size and improve the imbalance between lambda term and sequences of tactics during training.

-Backward approach is motivated by the very poor performance of the best model on the task of translation from $\lambda$-calculus to sequence of tactics (see [Fig.4.](#baseline), **WIP**)
+Backward approach is motivated by the very poor performance of the best model on the task of translation from $\lambda$-calculus to sequence of tactics (see [Fig.4.](#baseline), **WIP**). *On a subset of the test set (50 elements), only DeepSeek R1 is able to translate one correct lambda term (hence 2% success rate) to a sequence of tactics.
+Unfortunately this is the exact proof original proof, which may be an indication of a pure memorized answer*.

 To improve the quality of the final reasoning, we propose a method of filtration based on the ability of a smaller model to predict the right sequence of tokens given an obfuscated version of the reasoning.